bamf2048/pi_retrogaming/linux.md

 ## SSH without password

-On your Mac or Linux machine, generate your machine's key:
+If you haven't already, on your Mac or Linux machine, generate your machine's key:

 `ssh-keygen`